 - Used to make ethylene, for everything from antifreeze to plastics to ripening fruit.

 Ethane has quite a range of applications.
 It is the second most abundant natural gas component, widely used in many homes.
 It is also used for the production of a chemical called ethylene, which is used in the manufacture of goods such as plastic, automotive antifreeze, and detergent.

 Can ethane be classified as a hydrocarbon?

-Ethane is a colorless, odourless, gaseous hydrocarbon (compound containing only hydrogen and carbon) which belongs to the paraffin subcategory.
+Ethane is a colourless, odourless, gaseous hydrocarbon (compound containing only hydrogen and carbon) which belongs to the paraffin subcategory.
 Its chemical formula is C2H6.
 Ethane is the simplest hydrocarbon since it contains only one carbon–carbon bond in its structure.

 How is ethane produced?

 For the removal of various impurities, oil and natural gas must be processed at first production.
 The processing of natural gas removes hydrocarbons such as ethane, butane, propane and other hydrocarbons from the gas stream, as well as water and other impurities.